Hit Bout It

 "Hit Bout It" is a song by American rapper Lil Yachty featuring fellow American rapper Kodak Black.
-It was released on February 19, 2021 with an accompanying music video.
-Written alongside producer Carlo Anthony, the song is about the rappers' "rockstar lifestyles".
+It was released on February 19, 2021, through Motown and Quality Control Music, accompanied by a music video on the same day.
+Written by both artists alongside producer Carlo Anthony, the song depicts the rappers' "rockstar lifestyles".
+The song charted on the Billboard Hot 100, peaking at number 67.